bisterix-studio/parley/docs/latest/getting-started/register-fact.md

   Register a Fact
 ---

-Facts are resources in Parley used by Condition Nodes for comparisons within the running game.
-For example, one might want to display different dialogue depending on whether Alice gave a coffee or not.
+Facts are resources in Parley used by Condition and Match Nodes for comparisons within the currently running game.
+For example, one might want to display different dialogue depending on whether a condition check is passed or not (e.g. whether Alice gave a coffee or not).

 Facts are stored in a fact store which can be configured in the Parley settings.